 Played games in the evening.
 David was surprised how good Mark was at ‘Pairs’ so insisted on a private game so he could check he was still the best.
 (I foresee problems in a few years…)

 Drove to Sandy Point.
 It was hard to find, as was along a dirt track.
 Beach was deserted and full of wonderful shells, sea sponges, coral (and washed up litter.)
 Really really hot and no shade so we couldn’t stay long in case the children burnt.
 Saw a cotton bush (I’d never seen one before.)

 Drove back to condo via Fredericksted.
 Saw a liner.
 It looked so big and out of place compared to the rest of the island.
 I guess when you are on one you’re not looking at it, so don’t care.
 Drove through the rainforest again.
 I put down the windows so we could smell the humidity, flowers and hear the birds as we drove.

 Saw a banana tree with a flower.
 Very phallic.
 It was growing in a man’s garden and when he saw us looking he invited us in to take photos.
 The people all seemed very relaxed and friendly and spoke to us as if they knew us.

 Lunch in restaurant of hotel next door to condo.
 Nice food.
 Walked in garden.
 Rebecca found a fallen coconut.

-It was always breezy there, warm but not hot.
+It is always breezy there, warm but not hot.
 We had to be careful to not burn.
 I spent hours on the little patio, watching the palm trees blow in the breeze and the little fishing boats bobbing on the sea.
-I saw herons and pelicans flying around and the children collected orchids to go in the kitchen.
+I saw herons and pelicans flying around, and the children collected orchids to go in the kitchen.